esgn/api-parcellaire-express/DOFIRST.md

 # More actions

 > 🚨 This is for python 3.9.
 Please adapt for your own version.
+> Use this only if you need to make some local tests without docker.

 ## Create a python env